bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 You can link discounts to products in the products page.

-When one invoice at creation time has matched multiple discounts, BitcartCC will pick the best discount(by percent).
+When one invoice at creation time has matched multiple discounts, Bitcart will pick the best discount(by percent).

 ![Discounts page](<../.gitbook/assets/discounts\_page (1).png>)